Unheard was founded in 2018 by Leonora Nicholson and released its first poetry album in 2019.

 and my alter ego is Storm (Ororo Munroe)."

-Katie has co-produced 2020's pandemic poetry, one and two, the reverse project, Historically Unheard and is one of the fantastic producers of our podcast.
-She helps out in all sorts of wondeful ways!
+Katie has co-produced 2020's pandemic poetry, one and two, the reverse project, Historically Unheard and is one of the fantastic producers of our podcasts through lockdown.
+She helps out in all sorts of wonderful ways!

 Sam has co-produced the Pride and Protest project and co-hosts our take a break workshops.